jaredbwasserman/drift/README.md

 1. Add GuildMemberDetailFrame (bcc) and equivalent for classic, retail

 ## Bugs
+1. When Dressing Room is already open, viewing a pet reverts frame position
 1. CollectionsJournalMover in a different place than CollectionsJournal if opened in combat
 1. Leave Group/Leave Guild (left-hand side buttons) causes Guild & Communities to revert position (retail)
 1. PlayerChoiceToggleButton reverts its position when PlayerChoiceFrame is shown